Ben-Kandel/WF-Stats/demo-scraper/README.md

 The section `&p 12 ^3ICA^7 40 15 0 92 0` represents some player (numbered 12), with a clan tag of ICA, a score of 40, 15 frags, 0 MVPs, and 92 ping.
 There is always an extra 0 at the end; I'm not sure what this represents.
 If we cross reference this with the image, we can see that indeed, the top-left row of the scoreboard has a player with this information.

 But just who is this player 12?
 They are represented as `&p 12` in the file, but in the image, we can see they have a name.
-There does this come from?
+Where does this come from?

 In the first few hundred lines of the output of `strings`, we will see a bunch of lines like this: